Home > Recipes > Bars and Brownies > Monster Brookies

 How to make monster brookies

-Every step of this recipe is very simple, but it does requirer a few extra dishes!
+Every step of this recipe is very simple, but it does require a few extra dishes!
 To create a brownie/monster cookie combo…here’s what needs to happen:

-1. Brownie Batter – This is up first and it’s mixed in one bowl.
+1. Brownie Batter – This is up first so it has a chance to firm up in the pan.
 Using both dark chocolate and cocoa powder, it creates a rich batter that pairs perfectly with the monster cookie dough.
-If you’re short on mixing bowls, scoop the batter into a smaller bowl and clean out the mixing bowl to prep it for the cookie dough.

-2. Monster Cookie Dough – This requires a couple extra steps compared to the brownie batter, but it’s still very easy to make!
-A combination of butter, peanut butter, oats, chocolate chips, and Reese’s pieces makes this cookie dough irresistible.
+3. Monster Cookie Dough – A combination of butter, peanut butter, oats, chocolate chips, and Reese’s Pieces makes this cookie dough irresistible.

 Tips for baking soft and fudgy monster brookies